deathworlders/online/content/books/deathworlders/chapter-49-division.md

 Julian got his head a little more in the here-and-now and finally turned to look at him. “...Listening.”

 “‘Kay.
 Here’s what matters.
 You lived, your friends lived, that sweet innocent girl Yan was tryin’ to get into her pants?
 She lived too.”
-He waved an arm at the bodies. ***They*** *woulda killed you.* That’s the only fuckin’ bit that matters.”
+He waved an arm at the bodies. ***“They*** *woulda killed you.* That’s the only fuckin’ bit that matters.”

 “…But---”